 Access to the studio should be added to your staff card.
-Submit a Service One request (General Services > Access) requesting access to 'Multimedia Recording Studio (Rm 418), Sturt'.
+Submit a Service One request (Facility Services > Building or room access) requesting access to 'Multimedia Recording Studio (Rm 418), Sturt'.
 Ensure you’ve received confirmation of room access by checking your My Requests in Service One.
 During the current circumstances, and as long as the campus is open, this will be the only way to gain access to this room.

 This will be a once-only process and access will remain on your card, once initially approved by Security, until you leave your position at Flinders University.

 Remember: This room is accessible by anyone so please ensure you do not leave your personal belongings in there as it is not secure.
 This also applies to your USB stick.

 You are able to manage your own bookings for this room using the following process: